stm32duino/wiki_contrib/_dev/How-to-debug.md

 ### 3.2 Setting up debug configuration

 If you are using sloeber directly, not CDT with the plugin.
-The you probaly will not find the below mentiones menue "Debug Configurations" under "Run".
+The you probably will not find the below mentioned menu "Debug Configurations" under "Run".
 This is, because you are in the arduino view.
-In this view, all "unneccessary" menues are hidden.
+In this view, all "unnecessary" menus are hidden.
 To overcome this, you can change the view:

 You can choose the regular C/C++ view.
 Alternatively you can also reach the debug configurations menu by right-click on your project under the arduino view.